Our number two on day number two of our fill-in adventure together.

 All right.

-Let's let's pause and come back and get into some more uh budget talks and social security talks and debt ceiling talks.
+Well, having made life simpler in those ways, let's pause and come back and get into some more budget talks and Social Security talks and debt ceiling talks.

-Anything else you want to do from the world of government to the world of the presidential campaign to uh any manner of uh of a number of things we have r right out there in in New Mexico where we've a fire licking at the uh the base of a nuclear facility, that's never good.
+Anything else you want to do from the world of government to the world of the presidential campaign to any manner of a number of things we have right out there in New Mexico where we have a fire licking at the base of a nuclear facility.

-And uh just various other things that are in the news on this Tuesday.
+And just various other things that are in the news on this Tuesday.

 Mark Davis in for Rush on the EIB network.